Chubu, City Guides, Kanto, Road Trip

 Lake Kisaki Camping Ground

-BUngalows at Lake Kisaki Camping Ground
+Bungalows at Lake Kisaki Camping Ground

 If you feel like going to an onsen, there’s (of course) one nearby the camping ground called Yupuru.
 This one is the most basic out of all the onsen I’ve visited so far, with only one indoor pool and a washing area.
 It costs 700 yen per adult to enter.